Lightnin' Loops

 Lightnin' Loops was a pair of Shuttle Loop roller coasters that were originally installed at Six Flags Great Adventure in Jackson, New Jersey.
-The ride consisted of two identical tracks, both of which were later relocated and renamed: the still-extant Diamond Back at Frontier City in Oklahoma City and the defunct Python at Six Flags America in Largo, Maryland (near Washington, D.C.).
+The ride consisted of two identical tracks, both of which were later relocated and renamed: the still-extant Diamondback at Frontier City in Oklahoma City and the defunct Python at Six Flags America in Largo, Maryland (near Washington, D.C.).

 Manufactured by Arrow Development, the ride opened on May 23, 1978, with a unique feature at the time.
 Both tracks interlocked at their vertical loop element.
 The ride's popularity declined in the mid-to-late 1980s, and a fatal incident occurred in 1987.
 The ride had limited operation when it reopened later that year and was eventually dismantled in 1992.

 History

 Six Flags Great Adventure

 Lightnin' Loops was built in 1977 and opened in 1978 at Six Flags Great Adventure.
 Six Flags had acquired the park in 1977 and Lightnin' Loops was planned by the prior ownership as far back as 1976.
 The coaster was located on the west side of the park that is currently occupied by Movietown, Batman: The Ride, and Nitro.

-Lightnin' Loops was the world's only interlocking dual shuttle shuttle loop coaster.
-Lightnin' Loops featured a launch system that propelled the train downward into the loop and to another launch station at the same height as the loading station.
-Then the train was launched backwards returning to the loading station.
+At the time of its opening, Lightnin' Loops was the world's only dueling shuttle loop coaster, and the only one with interlocking loops.
+Each track featured a launch system that used an electric winch to propel the train forward.
+Afterwards, it traversed a steep decline, a single vertical loop, and a final ascent into another launch station at the same height as the loading area.
+The train was then launched backwards through the same elements before returning to the station.

-This coaster continued to be the star attraction at the park throughout the 1980s, although other coasters such as Rolling Thunder (built in 1979), Sarajevo Bobsleds (built in 1984) and Ultra Twister (built in 1986) also were major coasters.
-The popularity of Lightnin' Loops faded in 1989 when the bobsleds were replaced with a multiple looping full circuit then-state of the art roller coaster called the Great American Scream Machine (also built by Arrow), which featured seven inversions, three of which were loops.
-Also unpopular was the 56 ft high stair-climb to reach the Loops loading station.
+The ride continued to be the star attraction at the park throughout the 1980s, although other coasters such as 1979's Rolling Thunder, 1984's Sarajevo Bobsled, and 1986's Ultra Twister also were major coasters.
+The popularity of Lightnin' Loops faded in 1989 when the aforementioned Sarajevo Bobsled was replaced with a brand new, state-of-the-art looping coaster also built by Arrow Dynamics: Great American Scream Machine, which was billed as the world's tallest and fastest looping coaster.
+Also unpopular was the 56 foot high stair-climb to reach the loading area.